Thomas Jefferson: Early life and education

-Jefferson was born on April 13, 1743 (April 2, 1743, Old Style, Julian calendar), at the family's Shadwell Plantation in the Colony of Virginia, then one of the Thirteen Colonies of British America.
+Jefferson was born on April 13, 1743 (April 2, 1743, Old Style, Julian calendar), at the family's Shadwell Plantation in the Colony of Virginia.
 He was the third of ten children.
 His father, Peter Jefferson, was a planter and surveyor; his mother was Jane Randolph.
 (Note: Jefferson personally showed little interest in his ancestry; on his father's side, he only knew of the existence of his grandfather.
 Malone writes that Jefferson vaguely knew that his grandfather "had a place on the Fluvanna River which he called Snowden after a mountain in Wales near which the Jeffersons were supposed to have once lived".
 See also Peter Jefferson#Ancestry.)
 Peter Jefferson moved his family to Tuckahoe Plantation in 1745 following the death of William Randolph III, the plantation's owner and Jefferson's friend, who in his will had named Peter guardian of Randolph's children.
 The Jeffersons returned to Shadwell before October 1753.

 Jefferson began his education together with the Randolph children at Tuckahoe under tutors.
 Thomas' father Peter, who was self-taught and regretted not having a formal education, entered Thomas into an English school at age five.
 In 1752, at age nine, he attended a local school run by a Presbyterian minister and also began studying the natural world, which he grew to love.
 He studied Latin, Greek, and French, and began learning to ride horses.
 Thomas read books from his father's modest library.
 He was taught from 1758 to 1760 by the Reverend James Maury near Gordonsville, Virginia, where he studied history, science, and the classics while boarding with Maury's family.
-Jefferson came to know various American Indians, including Cherokee chief Ostenaco, who often stopped at Shadwell to visit on their way to Williamsburg to trade.
+Jefferson came to know various Native Americans including Cherokee chief Ostenaco, who often stopped at Shadwell to visit on their way to Williamsburg to trade.
 In Williamsburg, the young Jefferson met and came to admire Patrick Henry.

 Thomas's father died in 1757, and his estate was divided between his sons, Thomas and Randolph.
 John Harvie Sr. became 14-year-old Thomas' guardian.
 Thomas inherited approximately 5000 acre, which included the land on which he later built Monticello in 1772.

-In 1761, at the age of eighteen, Jefferson entered the College of William & Mary in Williamsburg, where he studied mathematics and philosophy with William Small.
+In 1761, at the age of seventeen, Jefferson entered the College of William & Mary in Williamsburg, where he studied mathematics and philosophy with William Small.
 Under Small's tutelage, Jefferson encountered the ideas of British empiricists, including John Locke, Francis Bacon, and Isaac Newton.
 Small also introduced Jefferson to George Wythe and Francis Fauquier.
 Small, Wythe, and Fauquier recognized Jefferson as a man of exceptional ability and included him in their inner circle, where he became a regular member of their Friday dinner parties.
 Jefferson later wrote that, while there, he "heard more common good sense, more rational & philosophical conversations than in all the rest of my life".